grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/create-notification-templates.md

    c.
 Click **Add alert data**.

    d.
-Click **Refresh preview** to see what your template content will look like and the corresponding payload data.
+Click **Refresh preview** to see what your template content should look like and the corresponding payload data.

    If there are any errors in your template, they are displayed in the Preview and you can correct them before saving.